jolicode/castor/doc/going-further/helpers/ssh.md

 Castor provide several `ssh_*` functions to run SSH commands on remote servers or upload/download files through SCP.

-> [!NOTE]
-> These functions are marked as experimental and may change in the future.

 ## Common parameters

 The following parameters are common to all of the `ssh_*()` functions: